abaft/HackSoc/proposal/03-STRUCTURE.md

 # Committee

 ## Chair
-The President is _Mugurel-Adrian Enache_.
+The Chair is _Mugurel-Adrian Enache_.

 It will be his role to have responsibility for the efficent running of HackSoc.
 He will also be the main point of contact between HackSoc and the wider LUU.